Skip to content

 Model-View-Controller (MVC)

-We utilize an MVC paradigm to cleanly separate user interfaces from core game state execution.
-At its core, this pattern divides responsibilities into three distinct roles:
+MVC is the target paradigm for separating user interfaces from core game-state execution.
+It divides responsibilities into three distinct roles:

 View Frontend